MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 **BYOD Rooms and Desk management**

 This setting option is located under the "General" tab in Teams Pro management portal and controls if peripheral data is ingested into the cloud service.
 This feature is currently enabled by default, but admins have the option to disable it with this function.
-Disabling this setting will also remove the display of any devices in the Inventory section, though those devices will continue to exist in the database.
+Disabling this setting will stop showing any usage reports for BYOD rooms or Desks, and also remove the display of any devices in the Inventory section, though those devices will continue to exist in the database.

 **Delete Device Data**